The Expendables 3: Plot

-Stonebanks sends Ross a video, challenging Ross to come after him and giving him his location in Azmenistan.
-While preparing to leave and mount a rescue alone, Ross is found by Galgo, who offers his services again.
-Ross accepts, later accompanied by the veteran Expendables.
+Stonebanks sends Barney a video, challenging Barney to come after him and giving him his location in Azmenistan.
+While preparing to leave and mount a rescue alone, Barney is found by Galgo, who offers his services again.
+Barney accepts, later accompanied by the veteran Expendables.
 They rescue the young mercenaries, only to learn from Stonebanks that he has rigged the place with explosives with only 45 seconds left for them to explode.
-As both the young and veteran Expendables fight one another, Ross convinces them to work together to take down Stonebanks.
+As both the young and veteran Expendables fight one another, Barney convinces them to work together to take down Stonebanks.
 As the final battle begins, Thorn uses a jammer device to delay the countdown, giving them just under half an hour before detonation.
 Stonebanks orders the Azmenistan army to attack the building with full force, including tanks and attack helicopters.
 Drummer and Trench arrive in a helicopter to help, alongside returning Expendables member Yin Yang.

 The new and veteran members of the Expendables work together to kill Stonebanks' men.
 When a second wave moves in, Drummer lands on the building to evacuate the team.
-As everyone makes it to Drummer's chopper, Stonebanks personally attacks Ross after shooting him down.
-Having been forced to remove the armor and his weapon, Ross and Stonebanks engage in hand-to-hand combat.
-Both are evenly matched, but Ross knocks down Stonebanks before they both reach for their guns.
-Stonebanks shoots, but Ross gets the better of him.
+As everyone makes it to Drummer's chopper, Stonebanks personally attacks Barney after shooting him down.
+Having been forced to remove the armor and his weapon, Barney and Stonebanks engage in hand-to-hand combat.
+Both are evenly matched, but Barney knocks down Stonebanks before they both reach for their guns.
+Stonebanks shoots, but Barney gets the better of him.
 At his mercy, Stonebanks questions Ross about delivering him to the International Criminal Court.
-Ross coldly shoots Stonebanks in response.
+Barney coldly shoots Stonebanks in response.
 Seconds after Stonebanks' death, the batteries of Thorn's device run out, causing the building to explode and collapse.
-The team makes it to Drummer's helicopter and flies away to safety, as Ross clings to it from the outside.
-In the aftermath, Caesar recovers from his wounds, and Ross officially accepts Galgo, Smilee, Luna, Thorn, and Mars into the team.
+The team makes it to Drummer's helicopter and flies away to safety, as Barney clings to it from the outside.
+In the aftermath, Caesar recovers from his wounds, and Barney officially accepts Galgo, Smilee, Luna, Thorn, and Mars into the team.
 They all celebrate at a bar together.